Unixono/docker-certs-manager/README.md

 # docker-certs-manager
-A simple key-csr-crt manager for Let's Encrypt.
-That doesn't depend on the Certbot.
+A simple key-csr-crt manager for Let's Encrypt, that uses the ACME protocol to generate the certificates.
+Internally uses the python script [acme-tiny](https://github.com/diafygi/acme-tiny).

+### Why is useful?
+It helps in container environments like CoreOS.
+Centralizes the creation, distribution and renewal of domain certificates.
+Also, with a cron or systemd-timer, you could configure auto-renewal certificates for your domains.

-###How to use it?
+### How to use it?

   - Pull the image from the hub: